Using a Dash Cam

 For instance, a driver in California was able to avoid wrongful liability in an accident when their dash cam footage clearly showed another vehicle running a red light, proving their innocence.

 A dash cam serves as an eyewitness during accidents, helping drivers prove their innocence and document the exact sequence of events.
 This is crucial for insurance claims and creating an insurance report.
+Many insurers now offer discounts or streamlined claims when drivers submit dash cam footage, reducing disputes and speeding up payouts.

 The video footage recorded by the dash cam can be used as accident evidence to support your case with insurance companies or law enforcement.
+Timestamped, GPS-linked footage adds credibility and can clarify who was at fault in multi-vehicle or hit-and-run scenarios.

 2. Vehicle Tracking System and Fleet Management